Package insert / product label

 As with all potent analgesics, Nalbuphine Hydrochloride Injection should be used with caution in patients with myocardial infarction who have nausea or vomiting.

 During evaluation of Nalbuphine Hydrochloride Injection in anesthesia, a higher incidence of bradycardia has been reported in patients who did not receive atropine pre-operatively.

 Patients should be advised of the following information:

 Inform patients that opioids could cause a rare but potentially life-threatening condition resulting from concomitant administration of serotonergic drugs.
-Warn patients of the symptoms of serotonin syndrome and to seek medical attention right away if symptoms develop.
-Instruct patients to inform their physicians if they are taking, or plan to take serotonergic medications [see PRECAUTIONS; DRUG INTERACTIONS].
+Warn patients of the symptoms of serotonin syndrome and to seek medical attention right away if symptoms develop after discharge from the hospital.
+Instruct patients to inform their healthcare providers if they are taking, or plan to take serotonergic medications [see PRECAUTIONS; Drug Interactions].

 Monoamine Oxidase Inhibitor (MAOI) Interaction

 Inform patients to avoid taking Nalbuphine Hydrochloride Injection while using any drugs that inhibit monoamine oxidase.
 Patients should not start MAOIs while taking Nalbuphine Hydrochloride Injection [see Drug Interactions].

 Benzodiazepines and other Central Nervous System (CNS) Depressants